-BIE Response - All Students and the American Indian or Alaska Native subgroup will be reported.
+BIE Response - All Students, American Indian or Alaska Native subgroup, and students not identified as American Indian or Alaska Native will be reported.

 b.
 If applicable, describe any additional subgroups of students other than the statutorily required subgroups (i.e., economically disadvantaged students, students from major racial and ethnic groups, children with disabilities, and English learners) used in the Statewide accountability system.